Rajpratik71/opscode-summit-2013-wiki/Cross-platform-dependencies..md

 - Write a client-side feature at the hack tomorrow to sanely include cookbooks for a platform.

 Proposals
-- recipe level dependencies?
-- lazy load recipes
-- add supports syntax map
+- file path attrs more of a social standard
+- cookbook depends conditionals
 - - supports "windows", {depends: blah}